freshev/micropython/ports/air780/README.md

 - [x] Power: `machine`, `watchdog`
 - [ ] CC1101: `DHT`
 - [ ] DHT: `DHT`

 Missed software modules actively developed now (At least at 2024).
 I would be very grateful for a test board to test `NOT TESTED` functionality.
-Make a [pull request](https://github.com/freshev/micropython/pulls) for contact.
+Make a [pull request](https://github.com/freshev/micropython/pulls) to contact.

 ## Examples